openwdl/wdl/SPEC.md

 ## Import Statements

-Although a WDL workflow and the task(s) it calls may be defined completely within a single WDL document, splitting it into multiple documents can be beneficial in terms of modularity and code resuse.
-Furthermore, complex workflows that consist of multiple subworkflows must be defined in multiple documents because each document is only allowed to contain at most one workflow.
+Although a WDL workflow and the task(s) it calls may be defined completely within a single WDL document, splitting them across multiple documents can be beneficial for modularity and code reuse.
+Furthermore, complex workflows consisting of multiple subworkflows must be defined across multiple documents because each document is allowed at most one workflow.

 The `import` statement is the basis for modularity in WDL.
-A WDL document may have any number of `import` statements, each of which references another WDL document and allows access to that document's top-level members (`task`s, `workflow`s, and `struct`s).
+A document may contain any number of `import` statements.
+Two import forms are supported:

-The `import` statement specifies a WDL document source as a string literal, which is interpreted as a URI.
-The execution engine is responsible for resolving each import URI and retrieving the contents of the WDL document.
-The contents of the document in each URI must be a WDL document **with the same major version and a minor version less than or equal to the minor version of the importing document**.
+1. **Quoted URI imports.** A quoted string literal is treated as a URI (local path, `http://`, or `https://`).
+These imports behave as described below in [Import URIs](#import-uris), [Importing and Aliasing Structs](#importing-and-aliasing-structs), and [Importing and Aliasing Enums](#importing-and-aliasing-enums).
+Remote URL imports (`http://`, `https://`) are soft-deprecated starting in WDL 1.4 in favor of the symbolic import form below; compliant engines should emit a warning when encountering them.

+2. ✨ **Symbolic module imports.** An unquoted path refers to a module declared in the consuming module's `module.json`.
+Resolution is defined by the [WDL Module Specification](modules/SPEC.md).
+The symbolic import forms—including the `from` syntax for selective member imports—are described in [✨ Symbolic Import Forms](#-symbolic-import-forms) below.

+Because existing `import` statements require quotes, any unquoted `import` source is unambiguously a symbolic import; no new marker or keyword is required to distinguish the two.

-Each imported WDL document must be assigned a unique namespace that is used to refer to its members.
-By default, the namespace of an imported WDL document is the filename of the imported WDL, minus the `.wdl` extension.
-A namespace can be assigned explicitly using the `as <identifier>` syntax.
-The tasks and workflows imported from a WDL file are only accessible through the assigned [namespace](#namespaces) - see [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) for details.
+Each imported WDL document is assigned a unique namespace used to refer to its members.
+For quoted imports, the default namespace is the filename minus the `.wdl` extension, and it may be overridden with `as <identifier>`.
+The tasks and workflows imported through a namespace are accessible only through that namespace—see [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) for details.

 ```wdl
 import "http://example.com/lib/analysis_tasks" as analysis